lsst-dm/dm_dev_guide/project-docs/change-controlled-docs.rst

 Hotfixing a released document
 =============================

-The procedure above (:ref:`ccd-release`) describes how to make a new version of a document from the ``master`` branch.
+The procedure above (:ref:`ccd-release`) describes how to make a new version of a document from the ``main`` branch.
 Sometimes it is necessary to hotfix a released document to fix a typo or make a similar minor change.
-In these cases you may not want to make a new release from the ``master`` branch because ``master`` has substantive, and unrelated, new content.
+In these cases you may not want to make a new release from the ``main`` branch because ``main`` has substantive, and unrelated, new content.
 Instead, you may hotfix a document from the release branch.

 .. note::

-   If no changes have been merged to ``master`` since the document was released, you can follow the regular procedure for :ref:`ccd-release`.
+   If no changes have been merged to ``main`` since the document was released, you can follow the regular procedure for :ref:`ccd-release`.

 Follow these steps to hotfix a document: